mechmotum/mechmotum.github.io/content/jupyter-initial-galaxy.md

 ## Future Plans

-Our top priorities moving forward are to enhance the exectuable code cell features of LibreText and continue development on the Galaxy cluster.
+Our top priorities moving forward are to enhance the executable code cell features of LibreText and continue development on the Galaxy cluster.
 We would like to fix the current issues with ipywidgets and other interactive plotting features currently exhibited by our CKEditor Binder plugin.
 To compliment this, we must bring cell-to-cell communcation to the plugin so that adjusting the output of one cell (such as a slider) can redraw the output of a previous cell just as it would in JupyterLab.

 For the Galaxy cluster, we need to find a way to read the authentication process of Hub users so that we can tag their pod and send them to the high performance computing setup as needed.
 We will also need to construct the physical computer setup for Galaxy, just as was done for Flock cluster over a year ago.
 Stay tuned for more updates!